JEP 505: Structured Concurrency (Fifth Preview)

 Joiners

-The Joiner interface defines factory methods to create Joiners for some common cases.
-Here is an example that uses the factory method Joiner.anySuccessfulResultOrThrow() and creates a StructuredTaskScope that yields the result of the first successful subtask:
+The Joiner interface declares factory methods to create joiners for some common cases.
+For example, the factory method anySuccessfulResultOrThrow() returns a new joiner that yields the result of any subtask that completes successfully:

 <T> T race(Collection<Callable<T>> tasks) throws InterruptedException {